-BY APPROVING THIS SUPPLEMENT, THE COMMISSION DE SURVEILLANCE DU SECTEUR FINANCIER (THE "CSSF") GIVES NO UNDERTAKING AS TO THE ECONOMICAL OR FINANCIAL OPPORTUNENESS OF THE TRANSACTION OR THE QUALITY AND SOLVENCY OF THE ISSUER IN LINE WITH THE PROVISIONS OF ARTICLE 7 (7) OF THE LUXEMBOURG LAW DATED 10 JULY 2005 ON PROSPECTUSES FOR SECURITIES.
+BY APPROVING THIS SUPPLEMENT, THE COMMISSION SURVEILLANCE DU SECTEUR FINANCIER GIVES NO UNDERTAKING AS TO THE ECONOMIC OR FINANCIAL OPPORTUNENESS OF THE TRANSACTION OR THE QUALITY AND SOLVENCY OF THE ISSUER IN LINE WITH THE PROVISIONS OF ARTICLE 7 (7) OF THE LUXEMBOURG LAW DATED 10 JULY 2005 ON PROSPECTUSES FOR SECURITIES.

-This supplement (the Supplement) constitutes a Supplement to the Base Prospectus dated 30 July 2015 (as supplemented on 26 August 2015, the Base Prospectus) for the purposes of Article 16 of Directive 2003/71/EC (the Prospectus Directive) and Article 13, paragraph 1, of the Luxembourg Law on Prospectuses for Securities dated 10 July 2005, as subsequently amended (the Luxembourg Law).
+This supplement (the Supplement) constitutes a Supplement to the base prospectus dated 22 December 2015 (as supplemented on 2 March 2016, the Base Prospectus) for the purposes of Article 16 of Directive 2003/71/EC, as subsequently amended (the Prospectus Directive) and Article 13, paragraph 1, of the Luxembourg Law on Prospectuses for Securities dated 10 July 2005, as subsequently amended (the Luxembourg Law) and is prepared in connection with the Euro 20,000,000,000 covered bonds (Obbligazioni Bancarie Garantite) programme (the Programme) of Intesa Sanpaolo S.p.A. (the Issuer), unconditionally and irrevocably guaranteed as to payments of interest and principal by ISP CB Ipotecario S.r.l. (the Covered Bond Guarantor).